 How secure is token-based authentication?

 Despite the many advantages token-based authentication presents, they are not immune to security risks.
-For example, sending OTP tokens through SMS are not a best practice, since these tokens are susceptible to SIM swapping attacks and could be intercepted or compromised during transmission.
+For example, sending OTP tokens through SMS is not a best practice, since these tokens are susceptible to SIM swapping attacks and could be intercepted or compromised during transmission.
 For this reason, it is highly advisable to use authenticator apps for generating OTP tokens.
 Even then, there is always the danger of losing the smartphone of the USB key.
 A stolen token together with a compromised password can be the key to all your secrets, leaving your organization vulnerable to the criminals’ malicious intentions.

 Best practices for managing tokens